 Combine stages of the process.
 For example, for a sales job, combine the manager interview and role-playing exercise into one day.
 If there is preparation involved, provide the directions and your expectations prior to the interview.
 This way, your candidates are ready to get started immediately.

 Learn creative ways to attract the best talent.
-Download our free e-book, Talent Acquisition: 13 Secrets to Recruiting and Retaining Top Talent.
+Download our free e-book, Building a better team: how to attract, recruit and hire top talent.